EmbedME/USBtinLib/README.md

 Build
 -----
-Ant is used to build the library from Java source code.
+Maven is used to build the library from Java source code.
 To create the JAR file, use
 ```
-ant jar
+mvn clean install
 ```

 USBtinLib depends on jSSC (Java Simple Serial Connector) - library for working with serial ports from Java.
-The jSSC library JAR file must be included in classpath. https://code.google.com/p/java-simple-serial-connector/
+The jSSC library is added automatically by maven when building it https://code.google.com/p/java-simple-serial-connector/